How to make a perceptual map in PowerPoint

 Click here to download the free perceptual map PowerPoint template.

-Steps to use the perceptual map template for PowerPoint as shown above:
+Steps to use the perceptual map template for PowerPoint after you have downloaded it (please see link above):

 1. Click on “Perceptual Map Title” to type in your own map title